The Zika Virus Travel Advice Guide

 The biggest risk is to unborn children.
 Pregnant women, soon-to-be pregnant women, and their partners can take precautions to protect the fetus from the congenital risks of the Zika virus.
 Speak with your doctor about your travel plans and precautions.

 Another destination?
 No problem.
-We have lots of coverage worldwide.
+We have extensive coverage worldwide.

 Beyond this mosquito-borne illness, stay up-to-date on other travel-related diseases with serious risks.